Hosting a concert in your home is rewarding!

 1 Lodging for Anne E. on the night of the performance

-- The suggested donation to compensate Anne E.
+- The suggested donation is to compensate Anne E.

 - Concert behavior is expected – listening to the performance, no cell phone use, extended conversations, etc.

-3 Creating your list of invitees, with an invitation requesting RSVP.
-Keeping track of confirmed guests.
+4 Create your list of invitees, with an invitation requesting RSVP.
+Keep track of confirmed guests.